-An external audience can either be the company’s existing clients, where there are projects in progress, or new clients that the company wants to build a new relationship with and win new business.
+An external audience can either be the company’s existing clients, where there are projects in progress, or new clients that the company wants to build a relationship with and win new business from.
 The other external audience is the general public, such as the company’s external shareholders and prospective investors of the company.

 A live presentation contains more visuals and storytelling to connect more with the audience.
 It must be more precise and should get to the point faster and avoid long-winded speech or text because of limited time.

 In contrast, an emailed presentation is expected to be read, so it will include more text.
-Just like a document or a book, it will include more detailed information, because its context will not be explained with a voice-over just like a live presentation.
+Just like a document or a book, it will include more detailed information, because its context will not be explained with a voice-over as in a live presentation.

-When it comes to details, acronyms, and jargons in the presentation, these things depend on whether your audience are experts or not.
+When it comes to details, acronyms, and jargon in the presentation, these things depend on whether your audience are experts or not.

-Every great presentation requires a main idea.
+Every great presentation requires a clear “main idea”.
 It is the core purpose of the presentation and should be addressed clearly.
-Its significance should be highlighted and should cause the targeted audience to bring some action to the matter.
+Its significance should be highlighted and should cause the targeted audience to take some action on the matter.

 An example of a serious and profound idea is given below.

 To communicate this big idea, we have to come up with appropriate and effective visual displays to show both the good and bad things surrounding the idea.
 It should put emphasis and attention on the most important part, which is the critical cash balance and capital investment situation for next year.
 This is an important component of data presentation.